Welcome to the Hi-Fi Repair Hall of Shame. Unlike my other pages, this one is dedicated to bad hi-fi repairs and repairers.

 This lovely little amplifier came to me via a very nice customer.
 She’d taken this otherwise good amp to a local repairer who told her that, because he’s an engineer, he’s able to repair equipment like this.

 I’ve got to be honest, this makes me angry.
-You can see from the images below that this circuit board, stuffed with original components, has been ‘upgraded’ to include a special new short-circuit, that prevented the amp from working properly.
+You can see from the images below that the repairer has ‘upgraded’ this circuit board to include a special new short-circuit, that prevented the amp from working properly.
 Low-quality contact cleaner, and I use that term loosely, covered literally everything, and necessitated my thorough washing of the chassis.

 To add insult to injury, when my customer took the amplifier back to Mr Radio Waves, he had the audacity to tell her that the unit was now too old and damaged to be worth repairing!
 Seriously?
 He did the damage!